MintPup/DebianDog-Wheezy/Bugs-and-Fixes.md

 ```
 I will move and maybe rename some scripts for porteus-boot from /usr/bin and /usr/local/bin.

+**12.** The system depends too much on yad and gtkdialog.
+We have command line scripts with yad or even both (yad and gtkdialog lines inside) just to popup GUI message.
+Removing yad or gtkdialog or both leaves you with broken system and most scripts left in /opt/bin don't work anymore.
+Some packages like pburn include strange choice of scripts like pet2tgz inside?

+Edit and organise the structure for special debdog scripts and packages that will stay in the iso and keep them in one place (/opt/bin maybe as lowest priority in PATH).
+Restoring sh link to dash or removing yad or gtkdialog should not kill or cripple DebianDog.

 **List of DebianDog-Wheezy fixes found after 04.09.2015 (will be included in next JWM iso update):**